China says 17 new cases in virus outbreak, Wuhan to restrict large gatherings

 “We’re about to celebrate the New Year, hope everyone is safe.
 Don’t go to places where there’s a lot of people,” said one user.

-Reporting by Sophie Yu and Huizhong Wu; Editing by Raju Gopalakrishnan and Edwina Gibbs
+Reporting by Sophie Yu and Huizhong Wu; Additional reporting by Orathai Sriring; Editing by Raju Gopalakrishnan and Edwina Gibbs